“Beautiful in your garden, but be aware”

 - Ask your local greenhouse and gardening store to become PlantWise certified to ensure that they are not selling or displaying invasive species

 - Know what you grow.
 Avoid purchasing known invasive plants.
 Be suspicious of exotic plants promoted as “fast-spreaders” or “vigorous self-seeders” as they are often invasive species.
-Check out these resources, Grow Me Instead, Seed Mixtures, Weeds BC
+Check out these resources, Grow Me Instead, Seed Mixtures

 - Avoid picking plants from roadsides, gravel pits or other disturbed areas